uthvah/uthvah/README.md

 ### Recent Projects
 - Locksidian: I developed Locksidian, an Obsidian plugin that adds enhanced security features to the note-taking app.
 With this plugin, users can secure their sensitive notes through encryption and access control, safeguarding their valuable information.
 - Ipass: I created a basic Windows application that generates and stores passwords securely.
 This project allowed me to practice Python and learn about data encryption techniques.
+(Not currently on Github yet)

 ### Contact Information